flammie/omorfi/README.md

 Attribution–ShareAlike).
 Some words have also been collected by omorfi developers and contributors and are GPLv3 like the rest of the package.

-## Downloading
+## Downloading and further information

-Omorfi is available from [Omorfi's github pages](https://github.com/flammie/omorfi).
-The stable releases will be available from releases tab.
+Omorfi is currently hosted at github.
+[Omorfi's github pages](https://github.com/flammie/omorfi) contain most of the important information about omorfi: wiki for additional documentation, version control system for source codes, bug tracker for reporting bugs, and the stable releases as convenient packages.

 ## Dependencies